 - drinking green tea

 - eating fruits and vegetables

-If your looking for a supplement, several human studies have documented black elderberry can help immune function.
+If you're looking for a supplement, several human studies have documented that black elderberry can help immune function.

 HemoHim Side Effects

 Is HemoHim safe to use?
 For most people, the answer is probably yes.
 Animal studies do not report negative side effects, although keep in mind human studies need to confirm this.
 Negative online reports appear to be few.
 Some, reporting on Amazon reviews, have said it did not taste good.
 Another testimonial mentioned the supplement reduced blood platelet levels.
 Platelets are cells that are essential for blood clotting.
 This can be important for people taking blood thinner medications.
 In the comments below, one person reported painful body aches and feeling extremely tired after taking the supplement for 5 days.